-Where the executor of an estate has died intestate and there are no other executors to carry on the administration of the estate, or where the administrator with will annexed of an estate has died before completing the administration of the estate, the beneficiaries under the will may nominate any person to request a grant of administration of estate unadministered with the will annexed to complete the administration of the estate.
-As is the case with administration of estates unadministered, the inventory should only refer to the remaining unadministered assets and the bond requirements will be based on their total value.
+In addition, if an executor of an estate has died intestate and there are no other executors to carry on the administration of the estate, or if the administrator with will annexed of an estate has died leaving part of the estate unadministered, a beneficiary under the will may nominate a person who is resident in Manitoba to request a grant of administration of estate unadministered with will annexed, to complete the administration.
+(See Rule 74.05(3) and the Court approved non-prescribed form Letters of Administration with Will Annexed of Estate Unadministered on the Manitoba Laws Courts Forms website).